 - 'New technologies and the future of individuals, organisations and society' (with Pramuan Bunkanwanicha, Régis Coeurderoy, Daniele Battaglia, Lorena Blasco-Arcas, Alessandro Lanteri, Yannick Meiller and Sonia Ben Slimane), ESCP Impact Papers Fourth Edition (published on 05/09/2023).

 - 'Exploring alternative (non-economic) forms of value engendered by digital platforms' (with Dimitra Petrakaki), Information Systems Journal (forthcoming in 2024).

 - 'Resistance, tensions and consent to digital working in healthcare' (with Dimitra Petrakaki, Andy Charlwood and Emma Russell), Social Science & Medicine (forthcoming in 2024).

 Finally, Petros has been involved in international accreditations both as an evaluator and as programme director.
 Since he took on the Directorship of the MSc in Digital Project Management & Consulting, the MSc has received two accreditations: (a) by the French Ministry of Higher Education, Research & Innovation as part of ESCP's «Diplôme d’Etudes Avancé en Management International des Entreprises» (DEAMIE); and (b) by the Community of Madrid as an official and recognised foreign postgraduate degree (at the MSc level) delivered by ESCP Madrid Campus.
 Prior to his current role at ESCP, he was on the teams that led the University of Sussex Business School to EQUIS and AMBA accreditations.

-Petros holds Greek and British citizenship, speaks English, Greek and Spanish fluently (C2), and has an intermediate knowledge of German (B1).
+Petros lives in Madrid, holds Greek (EU) and British citizenship, speaks English, Greek and Spanish fluently (C2), and has an intermediate knowledge of German (B1).